xcore/sw_motor_control/doc/sw-guide/dsc-software-guide.rst

 Software Modules
 ++++++++++++++++

-The provided framework consists of a number of modules that provide functions that combined to provide an integrated control system.
-The provided application utilises modules that provide the following:
+The framework consists of a number of modules that provide functions for an integrated control system.
+The application utilises modules that provide the following:

    * Pulse Width Modulation (PWM)
    * Quadrature Encoder Interface (QEI)